 The white bead represents cleansing from sin, when a person repents, " turns to God."
 “Have mercy on me,

 Oh God, according to your unfailing love; according to your great compassion blot out my transgressions.
 Wash away all my iniquity and cleanse me from my

 Blue = Water/Spirit Baptism

 The blue bead represents baptism. “...one Lord, one faith, one baptism” Ephesians 4:5.
 We are baptized with water to identify ourselves with Jesus.
-The Holy Spirit baptizes those who trust in Jesus and takes up residence in the believers heart.
+The Holy Spirit baptizes those who trust in Jesus,

 "If anyone does not have the Spirit of